 The Company has elected to be treated for U.S. federal income tax purposes as a RIC.
-As a RIC, the Company generally will not pay corporate-level U.S. federal income taxes on net ordinary income or capital gains that the Company timely distributes to its stockholders each taxable year from taxable earnings and profits.
+As a RIC, the Company generally will not incur corporate-level U.S. federal income taxes on net ordinary income or capital gains that the Company timely distributes each taxable year as dividends to its stockholders.
 To qualify as a RIC in any taxable year, the Company must, among other things, satisfy certain source-of-income and asset diversification requirements.
-In addition, the Company must distribute an amount in each taxable year generally at least equal to 90% of its investment company taxable income, determined without regard to any deduction for dividends paid, in order to maintain its ability to be subject to taxation as a RIC (the "Annual Distribution Requirement").
+In addition, the Company must satisfy the Annual Distribution Requirement.
 As a part of maintaining its RIC status, undistributed taxable income (subject to a 4% excise tax) pertaining to a given taxable year may be distributed up to 12 months subsequent to the end of that taxable year, provided such distributions are declared prior to the earlier of eight-and-one-half months after the close of that taxable year or the filing of the federal income tax return for such prior taxable year.
-In order to avoid excise tax, the Company needs to distribute, in respect of each calendar year an amount at least equal to the sum of (1) 98.0% of its net ordinary income (taking into account certain deferrals and elections) for the calendar year, (2) 98.2% of its capital gain in excess of capital loss, or capital gain net income, (adjusted for certain ordinary losses) for the one-year period ending October 31 in that calendar year (or, if we so elect, for that calendar year) and (3) any net ordinary income and capital gain net income for preceding years that was not distributed with respect to such years and on which the Company paid no U.S. federal income tax (the "Excise Tax Avoidance Requirement").
-For the taxable year ended December 31, 2013, approximately \$7,000, or \$0.001 per share, of the Company's taxable income was distributed in 2014, prior to the filing of its federal income tax return for the 2013 taxable year.
-In 2014, the Company paid approximately \$1,000 with its 2013 taxable year extension, which was an estimate of the 4% nondeductible excise tax due; however, upon finalizing the Company's 2013 federal income tax return, none of the cumulative undistributed taxable income was subject to this 4% nondeductible excise tax since the Company made sufficient distributions in order to eliminate an excise tax liability.
-For the taxable year ended December 31, 2014, approximately \$59,000, or \$0.0019 per share of the Company's taxable income was distributed in 2015, prior to the filing of its federal income tax return for the 2014 taxable year, and no portion of this amount was subject to the 4% nondeductible excise tax.
-For the taxable year ended December 31, 2015, the Company estimated approximately \$3.8 million, or \$0.0615 per share, of its taxable income will be distributed in 2016, prior to the filing of its federal income tax return for the 2015 taxable year.
-As a result, the Company anticipates that it will be subject to a \$108,000 nondeductible excise tax for the 2015 taxable year.
+In order to avoid the imposition of the 4% excise tax, the Company needs to satisfy the Excise Tax Avoidance Requirement.
+For the taxable year ended December 31, 2014, no portion of the undistributed taxable income was subject to this 4% nondeductible U.S. federal excise tax.
+For the taxable year ended December 31, 2015, the Company distributed \$3.8 million, or \$0.0615 per share, of its taxable income in 2016, prior to the filing of its federal income tax return for the 2015 taxable year.
+As a result, the Company incurred a \$119,000 excise tax for the 2015 taxable year.
+In 2016, the Company distributed \$7.3 million, or \$0.099478 per share, of our taxable income in 2017, prior to the filing of our federal income tax return for our 2016 taxable year.
+As a result, we were subject to a 4% nondeductible federal excise tax liability of approximately \$246,000.